Test Results

 - Stay home until your symptoms improve, you don’t have a fever, and you feel well enough to return to regular activities.

 - If you are concerned about your health, you should contact your health care provider.
-They may suggest additional testing based on a clinical evaluation.
+They may suggest additional testing based on their assessment.

 - If your test is not valid, discard all the pieces from the first test.